slowday/nforms/README.md

 ## How to install ##

-1. `git clone` the prject
+1.`git clone` the prject
-2. create a .env file and add PORT AND MONGO_URI environment variables
+2.create a .env file and add PORT, MONGO_URI and JWT_SECRET environment variables